aureliphotography/portfolio/content/pricing_transportation.md

     parent: pricing
 ---

-If the photography service of your choice requires on location photography outside the Mountain View/Sunnyvale area an additional transportation fee is required.
+For photo shoots requiring travel outside of the Mountain View/Sunnyvale area, an additional transportation fee will apply.

-The rate is calculated based on 15 minutes increments and based on the Google maps commute time for both ways.
+This fee is calculated based on the round-trip drive time from our office to the location, as estimated by Google Maps for the specific date and time of the shoot.
+The rate for the transportation time is equivalent to your standard photography service hourly rate, billed in 15-minute increments.